dchampion/crypto/src/README.md

 The modules in the `core` package implement the low&ndash;level cryptographic primitives on which the code in the `api` package depends.

-With very few exceptions, the code in this package is free of dependencies on external, third&ndash;party modules or libraries (modules such as `math` and `os` could not be avoided, but the services they provide are so essential that they could not be feasibly omitted).
+The code in these modules is free of dependencies on any external, third&ndash;party modules or libraries (modules in the Python standard library, such as `math` and `os`, could not be avoided, but the services they provide are so essential that they could not be feasibly omitted).
+The effect of this is complete transparency into the implementation details of these cryptosystems, offering ready proof as to their correctness (or lack thereof).

 Following is a short description of each module in the `core` package: